soumilk/Secrets_of_Cpp/C++ STL/README.md

 * To see the stack implementation with all the functionality of push, pop and empty functions, you should [vist this code](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/03.Stack%20implementations.cpp).
 * Stack is already a built-in DS in C++ stl, see [this code](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/031.std::stack().cpp) to understand its working.

+### Functors :
+* Functors are function like objects, i.e the objects that are treated as the functions.
+* Look at this resource for a proper understanding of the [functors](https://www.geeksforgeeks.org/functors-in-cpp/).
+* To see the simple and straight forward implementation of the functors, [visit this code](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/0411.Functors.cpp).

+### Queue :
+* Queue is yet another data structure in which, the data is stored in the form of FIFO ( First In First Out), i.e. the element which is pushed into the queue first will be popped out first.
+This DS workes like a queue in real life.
+* To understand queues in a better manner, visit [this](https://www.geeksforgeeks.org/queue-data-structure/).
+* C++ has built-in queue library in STL, you can implement the queue directly.
+To see the working of the STL queue is [visit this implementation](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/04.std::queue%3C%3E.cpp).
+* Priority queue, as its name suggests, its an extended implementation of the queues assigning the priority to each element of the queue.
+To know more about the priority queue visit [this](https://www.geeksforgeeks.org/priority-queue-set-1-introduction/).
+   * C++ has inbuilt priority queue library as `priority_queue<data type> queue_name`.
+   * Priority queues are generally preferred for the heap implementation, i.e. (Max heap and Min heap).
+   * To see the execution of the min and the max heap, [visit this code](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/041.Priority_queue.cpp).
+   * We can preform the formation of heaps according to the custom comparator functionn as well, with the use of functors [visit this code](https://github.com/soumilk/Secrets_of_Cpp/blob/master/C%2B%2B%20STL/042.Priority_queue%20with%20custom%20comparator.cpp).